Jeffnicht/URL-Shortener/README.md

 **TODO**

-* Could implement swagger-UI for API documentation (in my opinion overkill for such a small project.
+* Could implement swagger-UI for API documentation (in my opinion overkill for such a small project).
 * Add TLS certs